 NSW governments will also need to consider reforms to keep their borrowing in check, according to the report.

-It estimates increased participation of women in the workforce, property tax reform, a quick and orderly transition to renewable energy and healthier ageing could also each add billion to the NSW economy over the next forty years.
+It estimates increased participation of women in the workforce, property tax reform, a quick and orderly transition to renewable energy and healthier ageing could also each add billions to the NSW economy over the next forty years.

 “The way things will look for the people of NSW in 40 years will be vastly different to the world today,” NSW Treasurer Dominic Perrottet said in response to the Intergenerational Report.